We break down this complicated financial topic in terms anyone can understand.

 Another thing to recognize with ESOs is whether they are incentive stock options (ISOs) or non-qualified (NSOs), which have different tax implications.
 When you exercise your NSO, the difference in value between strike price and exercise price is considered taxable income.
 As long as they’re exercised in a timely manner, ISOs are not considered taxable income.
 If you need to get into the weeds on this, consider consulting a certified public accountant.

 Restricted stock units (or RSUs) are stocks granted to you — meaning they’re free.
 Kind of.
-While you don’t have to buy the stocks yourself, they are treated as taxable income and those taxes will cut into your bottom line.
+While you don’t have to buy the stocks yourself, they are treated as taxable income.
+Those taxes will cut into your bottom line.
 RSUs also won’t become available until they are vested.

 In the event a bigger company buys out your start up, accelerated vesting could occur.
 This means a portion or all of your unvested stocks become immediately exercisable — in other words, you can buy or sell them.